Project Information:

 Cold Chips and Money is an interactive digital story exploring child criminal exploitation (CCE), sometimes more commonly known as ‘county lines’.
 Child criminal exploitation is where “children and young people are manipulated and coerced into committing crimes” (NSPCC, 2020).

-Having been awarded funding from the University of Surrey’s Arts & Humanities Impact Acceleration Fund, the project is now live in Surrey.
-Between May 2023 and May 2024 we are connecting with schools, Alternative Provision providers and Youth Offending Teams as well as professionals involved in safeguarding, policing, children’s services and Personal, Social, Health and Economic education.
+Catherine McNamara was awarded funding from the University of Surrey’s Arts & Humanities Impact Acceleration Fund in 2023.
+Between May 2023 and July 2024 we worked with schools, Alternative Provision providers and Youth Offending Teams as well as professionals involved in safeguarding, policing, children’s services and Personal, Social, Health and Economic education to bring the story and workshop to young people in the county.

 The Uncensored Critic Podcast (14 minutes, 12 seconds in)